ivo0509/RecipesApp-Playwright/README.md

 The goal of the project is to demonstrate proficiency in test automation, following best practices such as  clear test organization.

 ## 📌 Features
-- Automated **UI tests** for register, login, logout, navigation, CRUD (Create, Read, Update, Delete) operations, 2
+- Automated **UI tests** for register, login, logout, navigation, CRUD (Create, Read, Update, Delete) operations
 - Cross-browser testing with Chromium

 ## 🛠️ Technologies & Tools